jonpetersen/shch/site/content/_index.md

     text: "We offer bike hire and guided Electric Bike Tours in the Surrey Hills, centred on the beautiful village of Hambledon in the Surrey Hills Area of Outstanding Natural Beauty, just 55 minutes by train or an hours drive from London."
 intro1:
     heading: Bike Hire
-    text: "We have electric mountain bikes, road bikes, hybrids and traditional mountain bikes, available in a range of sizes.
+    text: "We have electric mountain bikes, road bikes, hybrids and traditional mountain bikes for rental, available in a range of sizes.
 Child friendly bikes and trailers are also available.
 All our bikes are less than a year old and are regularly serviced."
 intro2:
     heading: "Bike Tours"
     text: "We provide a range of guided tours of the local countryside using our Electric Mountain Bikes.
 Most of the tours start and finish at the local pub, The Merry Harriers.
 They are mostly off-road and provide an excellent day out for groups, or couples with different fitness levels.
 We can also put together a customised bike tour for your corporate event."